hashivim/vim-terraform/README.md

 # Updating vim-terraform
 Note, this is only for maintainers of the `vim-terraform` project.

-When a new version of Terraform drops, you can run the following where x.x.x is a version such as 0.8.7
+When a new version of Terraform drops, you can run the following where x.x.x is a version such as 0.11.0

     ./update_automagic.sh x.x.x

-You will see the following truncated output

-    +) Extracting terraform-0.8.7.tar.gz
-    +) Running update_commands.rb
-    +) Running update_data_sources.rb
-    +) Running update_syntax.rb
-    +) Cleaning up after ourselves
-    On branch feature/run-helper-scripts-for-terraform-087/pgp
-    Changes not staged for commit:
-      (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-	    modified:   syntax/terraform.vim

 At this point, add the modified files to a git branch and open a pull request.